nubenetes/awesome-kubernetes/docs/aws-pricing.md

 - [calculator.aws: AWS Total Cost of Ownership (TCO) Calculators](https://calculator.aws/)
 - [Understanding your AWS Cost Datasets: A Cheat Sheet](https://aws.amazon.com/blogs/aws-cost-management/understanding-your-aws-cost-datasets-a-cheat-sheet/)
 - [Announcing General Availability of AWS Cost Anomaly Detection](https://aws.amazon.com/blogs/aws-cost-management/announcing-general-availability-of-aws-cost-anomaly-detection/)

+## S3 Intelligent Tiering
+- [Manage Amazon S3 storage costs granularly and at scale using S3 Intelligent-Tiering](https://aws.amazon.com/blogs/storage/manage-amazon-s3-storage-costs-granularly-and-at-scale-using-s3-intelligent-tiering/) Cost-effective data storage is critical when building and scaling data lakes that manage and hold growing datasets.
+By choosing the right storage architecture, customers are empowered to quickly experiment and migrate to AWS.
+Amazon S3 Intelligent-Tiering is a storage class that allows customers to optimize storage costs automatically when data access patterns change without performance impact or operational overhead, for all stages of data lake workflows.